mig and flux core tips and techniques, equipment, filler metal

 It sounds like a lot of the money goes toward reliability and features that help people who do the same thing over and over.
 So it's not like welding helmets, where a $300 helmet really will help you do better work.

-I was socially distant when social distancing wasn't cool.
+I was socially distant before it was cool.

 User avatar